Dinosaurs in Jurassic Park: Apatosaurus

+Aquilops

+Aquilops is introduced in Jurassic World Rebirth.
+John Nolan designed three animatronics for filming, each one measuring 18 inches in length and operated remotely by a team of puppeteers.
+The primary animatronic had numerous motors to simulate movements such as breathing, blinking, and tail wagging.
+This was used for close interactions with the cast, while another animatronic was used in scenes where characters pick the creature up, and a third was used for lighting reference.
+Because of their abundant use of 3D-printed parts, these puppets weighed less than typical animatronics.

 Brachiosaurus

-In the first Jurassic Park film, a Brachiosaurus is the first dinosaur seen by the park's visitors.
+In the original Jurassic Park film, a Brachiosaurus is the first dinosaur seen by the park's visitors.
 The scene was described by Empire as the 28th most magical moment in cinema.
 A later scene depicts characters in a high tree, interacting with a Brachiosaurus.
 This scene required the construction of a 7.5 ft-tall puppet that represented the animal's upper neck and head.
-The film inaccurately depicts the species as having the ability to stand on its hind legs, allowing it to reach high tree branches.
-The dinosaur is also inaccurately depicted as chewing its food, an idea that was added to make it seem docile like a cow.
+Compared with fossilized remains, the puppet's head was roughly three times larger than its real-life counterpart.
+The film also inaccurately depicts the species as having the ability to stand on its hind legs, allowing it to reach high tree branches, and depicts the dinosaur as chewing its food, an idea that was added to make it seem docile like a cow.
+The film crew cut branches from high trees to mimic the Brachiosaurus eating tree branches, and the animation team carefully synced the animation of the dinosaur's bites with the branch cuts.
+The shot of the dinosaur sneezing required four takes, as Richards was sprayed with a yellowish goo that had spinach in it.
 Whale songs and donkey calls were used for the Brachiosaurus sounds, although scientific evidence showed that the real animal had limited vocal abilities.
 Brachiosaurus appears again in Jurassic Park III, created by ILM entirely through CGI.

 Brachiosaurus returns in Jurassic World: Fallen Kingdom, including a scene in which one individual is stranded on Isla Nublar and dies in a volcanic eruption.
-Director J. A. Bayona stated that this Brachiosaurus is meant to be the same one that is first seen in the original Jurassic Park.
+Director J. A. Bayona said this Brachiosaurus is meant to be the same individual first seen in the original Jurassic Park.
 For Fallen Kingdom, the Brachiosaurus was created using the same animations from the first film.
 The Brachiosaurus death was the last shot on the film to be finished.
 Bayona and the post-production team struggled to perfect the CGI, with only several days left to complete the scene.
 They worked through the final night to perfect the colors and composition, shortly before the film's release.
-Fans and film critics considered the dinosaur's death scene sad.
-Reviewers described its death as "poignant" or "haunting", particularly given the species' role in the first film.
+Fans and film critics considered the death scene sad, with the latter describing it as "poignant" or "haunting", particularly given the species' role in the first film.